-Sally Colburn is an accomplished teacher, rich in experience from teaching R-7 at various schools in her 15+ years as a teacher.
-Sally completed her Bachelor of Education (JP & P) at the University of SA and has taught at schools in the Adelaide Hills, Southern and Eastern suburbs.
+Sally is an accomplished teacher, rich in experience, teaching R-7 at various schools in her 15+ years as a teacher.
+Sally completed her Bachelor of Education (JP & Primary) at the University of SA and has taught at schools in the Adelaide Hills, Southern and Eastern suburbs.

 Sally is a proud Rose Park Primary School Old Scholar with long family connections to the school.

-Maria is a passionate teacher and has taught Reception to Year 2, including composite classes.
-As a Year 2 teacher she will be; creating interactive, challenging and hands-on, real-world problems to solve.
-Maria’s understanding of how students learn is extensive, in particular in the early years.
-She believes in giving students many opportunities to self-direct their learning and connect with their peers through a broad range of rich play based and oral language learning tasks incorporating nature, ICT, investigation and curiosity, across the curriculum.
+Maria aims to create interactive, challenging and hands-on, real-world problems for her learners to collaboratively investigate and solve.
+Her understanding of how students learn is extensive, particularly in the early years.
+She believes in giving students many opportunities to self-direct their learning and connect with their peers through a broad range of rich learning tasks.

 Her teaching values align with those at Rose Park Primary, developing caring, respectful, honest and courageous students.
 Maria’s teaching pedagogy ensures all students are explicitly taught and encouraged to be global inquirers where everyone is valued with a focus on personal excellence and working together as an inclusive team to embrace diversity.

 Ali is an enthusiastic and committed teacher with a passion for building relationships, student-centred learning and making connections between the classroom and the wider world.
 Ali studied a Bachelor of Development Studies before completing a Masters in Teaching (Primary R-7).
 Ali has taught students from Kindergarten to Year 6 in regional South Australia and overseas in Japan.
 Teaching in a variety of places has allowed Ali to gain invaluable experience in a range of school and community contexts.